autumnblue/Rhino-2/ansible-deployment/djavan-ansible/readme.md

 ## Updating Djavan

-When an update to the application is ready, you will be provided with an updated copy of `djavan-source.zip` if Djavan needs to be updated.
-You may also be provided with an updated copy of `djavan-ansible.zip` if changes have been made to our deployment and updating scripts.
-On rare occasions, new versions of the scripts (like `djavan-deploy.sh` may be provided as well).
+When an update to the application is ready, you will be provided with an updated copy of `djavan-fe-source.zip` if Djavan needs to be updated.
+You may also be provided with an updated copy of `djavan-fe-ansible.zip` if changes have been made to our deployment and updating scripts.
+On rare occasions, new versions of the scripts (like `djavan-fe-deploy.sh` may be provided as well).
 Simply copy all new files into your djavan installation directory (this tutorial assumes `~/djavan/`) directory and overwrite the existing ones.

 Note that overwriting the old files with the new ones will not affect your existing Djavan installation's data in any way, as these zip files contain only *source code* of the application and deployment solution.

 To actually apply the updates, you must run the following command:

-> `sudo sh ./djavan-update.sh 2>&1 | sudo tee -a /var/log/djavan-update.log`
+> `sudo sh ./djavan-fe-update.sh 2>&1 | sudo tee -a /var/log/djavan-fe-update.log`